Whether to give teens credit cards isn’t an easy decision. Here’s a step-by-step guide to determine if your teen should

 - Practice makes perfect: Before introducing the concept of credit, teens first need to understand money mangement.
-Ideally, this would mean giving kids an allowance when they’re young to build an understanding of how money works and the importance of saving.
+Giving kids an allowance can build an understanding of how money works and the importance of saving.

 - Open a checking/debit card account: Having a checking and debit card account is an important first step before getting a credit card.
 Similar to an allowance, a checking account reinforces the concept of money having limits.
 Plus, your teen will need an account to pay off their credit card bills each month.
 Check out Greenlight for an easy debit/app tool that’s specifically designed for kids and teens.

 - Sit down with your teen and have the talk: It’s finally happened – you’ve determined your teen is ready for the responsibility of a credit card.
 But before you hand over the plastic, make sure to cover a few important details:

 - Interest rates: Most cardholders get into trouble because they don’t understand how credit card interest accumulates.
 This post provides a very thorough visualization of how credit card interest is calculated: How Credit Card Interest Works

-- How the credit card billing cycle works: Another mystery is how companies bill customers and what happens when a credit card user carries over a balance.
-This video provides a good illustration of how billing works and why it’s important to pay off the balance each month: How the Credit Card Billing Cycle Works
+- How the credit card billing cycle works: Another mystery for new card holders is the credit card billing cycle.
+This video provides a good explaination: How the Credit Card Billing Cycle Works

 - Why it’s important to pay in full each month: The term “minimum payment” is a tricky concept.
-Without any knowledge of what it means, a teen or unknowing adult might assume paying the minimum won’t result in any interest charges.
+Without understanding of what it means, a teen might assume paying the minimum won’t result in any interest charges.
 But as the chart below illustrates, paying only the minimum can balloon into thousands of dollars in interest payments.